Keyboard shortcuts

 ]

-Checked in the configurator means shown; IDs in hidden are hidden.
+Checked in the configurator means shown.
+IDs in hidden are explicitly hidden; IDs in shown stay visible against the Simple/Regular/Advanced layout baseline.
+These explicit choices survive layout-mode changes.
 Unknown future IDs are preserved across saves so newer configs do not get destroyed by an older binary.

 Reorder the supported groups with ui.toolbar.items.order: